Getting Started with Content Creation

 Is your new name taken on any of them?
 You are going to want to have that name on all 6+ platforms.
-Now when it comes to Dlive and Mixer, I have both a Mixer and a DLive account, however, I only have them as reserved names.
+Now when it comes to Dlive I only have it as a reserved name.
 I'm completely happy being a Twitch Streamer, but on the off chance that one day I want to change, I already have my names reserved.
 Since it's free to register, go ahead and register and secure the name now.

 I also recommend that even if you are going to Stream or YouTube with another person, create your own identity first.
 Even if you are doing 100% collaborations, make sure you remember anything and everything can happen.
 You need to be your own identity first, just in case something happens and you end up having to walk away from the other person.
 Success and money makes people do stupid things, the last thing you want is to be the sidekick in a partnership and the other person gets the channel and the profits.

 You should have your own brand, your partner should have their own brand, and then you come together to do collaborations.

 This is one of my biggest mistakes.
 I worried about having a community brand first before I worried about myself.
 Then again, I’m not in it for the money.
 While my personal success will help bring success to the other streamers and video makers I bring under the umbrella, if my own success was stronger before I built the new community name I might have been able to help people a little better.

 Next up, should you make a brand new account for your new content creation identity?